openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 Start the Model Server with different directory mounted (`./servable_stream`).
-It contains modified `model.py` script which yields the intermediate results instead of returning it at the end of `def execute()` method.
+It contains modified `model.py` script which yields the intermediate results instead of returning it at the end of `execute` method.
 The `graph.pbtxt` is also modified to include cycle in order to make the Python Calculator run in a loop.

 ```bash